 On May 22, 2001, Israel’s Prime Minister, Ariel Sharon, declared the establishment of a National Institute for Biotechnology in the Negev (NIBN), with the stated aim of creating an effective applied research platform from which to launch successful biotechnology-based industries in the Negev and Israel.

-The NIBN as it stands today is the brainchild of Mr. Edgar de Picciotto who served as the Chairman of Union Bancaire Privée in Geneva and was the driving force behind the establishment of the NIBN.
+The NIBN as it stands today is the brainchild of the Late Mr. Edgar de Picciotto who served as the Chairman of Union Bancaire Privée in Geneva and was the driving force behind the establishment of the NIBN.
 Mr. de Picciotto provided the inspiration, vision, and financial support to establish this innovative scientific research institute.

 In 2002, a major step in the evolution of the NIBN took place when businessman and philanthropist, Mr. Morris Kahn, agreed to support the establishment of a research institute focused on the genetic basis of human diseases at BGU.
 Mr. Kahn had the foresight to place the new Morris Kahn Human Molecular Genetics Laboratory under the umbrella of the reconfigured NIBN.